anharrington/handsonpython/rstP/idle.rst

    :alt: image
    :width: 227.25 pt

 For more on the Edit Window, see :ref:`The-Idle-Editor`.

 .. index:: Idle; shell (and see shell in the index)

 If you see this Edit Window with its Run menu on top, go to the Run menu and choose PYTHON SHELL to open a Python Shell Window for now.
 Then you may close the Edit Window.
+For now we will just be using the Python Shell.

 Either initially, or after explicitly opening it, you should now see the Python Shell window, with a menu like the following, though